 Floodplains provide for the natural moderation of floods, the maintenance of water quality and the recharge of groundwaters.
 They support large and diverse populations of plants and animals.
 The wetland areas of floodplains are biologically productive because they contain certain aquatic habitats and provide vital breeding grounds for fish and wildlife.
 Floodplains contain cultural resources including archeological and historical sites, unique habitats for ecological study, open space and recreation opportunities.
 Aesthetic and other tangible attributes of floodplains have important social and economic values.
-Under natural conditions, a flood causes little or no damage.
 Nature ensures that floodplain flora and fauna can survive the more frequent inundations.

 The City of Palm Coast's involvement in floodplain management can modify susceptibility to flood damage and guide development in a manner that takes into account flood hazards and the natural characteristics of the floodplain.
 Preparedness plans and programs provide for pre-disaster mitigation, warning and emergency operations.
 Training at all levels, public information activities and readiness evaluations are all tools available.